Charlotte Ellertson: Personal life

-Ellertson knew how to speak several languages, (including Afrikaans, English, and Spanish) played the viola, and was a talented cook among many other things.
-Ellertson passed away at the age of 38 due to breast cancer.
+Ellertson knew how to speak several languages (including Afrikaans, English, and Spanish), played the viola, and was a talented cook.
 She married Paull Erskine Hejinian, an immigration lawyer, on October 12, 1996.
 She had two daughters named Marka and Amity born in 2000 and 2001, respectively.
 Ellertson's mother, Gabriele Ellertson, was from Minneapolis and taught drawing at Macalester College in St. Paul.
 Her father was Rev. Caroll Ellertson who was a Lutheran minister and missionary in KwaZulu-Natal, South Africa.

-Ellertson died on March 21, 2004 from breast cancer.
+Ellertson died at the age of 38 on March 21, 2004, from breast cancer.

 Charlotte Ellertson Fund

-The Charlotte Ellertson Fund was created in memory of Ellertson after her passing by Ibis's Board of Directors.
+The Charlotte Ellertson Fund was created after she died by Ibis's Board of Directors.
 The fund is used "to provide a source of unrestricted funding that allows Ibis the flexibility to respond quickly to an urgent topic or to focus on a critical organization need with an eye toward Ibis's impact and sustainability."